-Another situation arised when a man who came to visit with his family used his credit card at the hotel he was staying at and when they got back to their homeland (in this case, the United States), there were three unauthorized transacations totalling over $1200.
+Another situation aroused when a man who came to visit with his family used his credit card at the hotel he was staying at and when they got back to their homeland (in this case, the United States), there were three unauthorized transactions totaling over $1200.
 Although this is only one example, it is representative of the prevailing scams that innocent people are subjected to thousands of times each day around the world.

 And then there is Internet fraud.
-According to Scam Watch, there was over $85,000,000 in fraudlent scams in 2016 via the Internet.
-Most of these fraudlent activities occurred by email phishing scams, computer spyware and computer hacking.
+According to Scam Watch, there was over $85,000,000 in fraudulent scams in 2016 via the Internet.
+Most of these fraudulent activities occurred by email phishing scams, computer spyware and computer hacking.

 In most of the credit card fraud cases, the amount is blocked by the financial institutions.
 But it does not happen all of the time.
-In a number of cases, the individuals have to part with their hard-earned cash.
+In several cases, the individuals must part with their hard-earned cash.

 How does Credit Fraud Occur in the UAE